LoganathanBCA/Government-Arts-College-Autonomous-Salem-7-Results-Scraper/README.md

    python main.py
    ```

-   After completion, `output_process.py` will run automatically.
+   After completion, `output_process.py` will run automatically. 🏃‍♂️

 4. **View Results**
-   Open `all_results.html or student_result.xlsx` to see all student results.
+   Open `all_results.html` or `student_result.xlsx` to see all student results. 🎉

+---

-## Notes
+## 📝 Notes

-- Make sure the Edge WebDriver version matches your installed Edge browser version.
+- ⚠️ Make sure the Edge WebDriver version matches your installed Edge browser version.
-- The script uses placeholder email and mobile number fields.
+- ✉️ The script uses placeholder email and mobile number fields.
 Adjust as needed.
-- If you encounter issues, check that all dependencies are installed and the Excel file is correctly formatted.
+- 🛠️ If you encounter issues, check that all dependencies are installed and the Excel file is correctly formatted.

+---

-## Issues Faced When Creating This Project
+## 🐞 Issues Faced When Creating This Project

 - **DOB Field Formatting:**
   Handling various date of birth formats in the Excel file required careful parsing and conversion to match the website's expected input.